DjoserGenomics/djosergenomics.github.io/_posts/2025-08-05-Scroll-1-Imhoteps-Insights.md

 In this scroll, we gathered real RNA-seq data from ENA and prepared it for analysis in Google Colab — following the same foundational steps researchers take every day in transcriptomics workflows.

-Let’s now shift gears from code to culture in our **Cultural Checkpoint** below.
+Let’s now shift gears from code to culture in our **Cultural Spotlight** below.

 ---

-## 🏛️ <a id='cultural-checkpoint-imhotep-the-legacy-of-saqqara'>Cultural Checkpoint: Imhotep & the Legacy of Saqqara</a>
+## 🏛️ <a id='cultural-spotlight-imhotep-the-legacy-of-saqqara'>Cultural Spotlight: Imhotep & the Legacy of Saqqara</a>

 <div style="text-align: center;">
   <img src="/assets/images/posts/Scroll-1-Imhoteps-Insights/Imhotep.jpg" alt="Imhotep Statue" width="400"/>